-Related: Take a tour of Scotland on the Great Britain New Year tour!
+Related: Take a tour of Scotland when your join our Great Britain New Year tour!

-Denmark’s capital is home to various advent markets that feature a vast array of this highly-acclaimed design destination’s best artisanal wares.
-These items include – knitted crafts, rich leather goods and intricate glass ornaments to name but a few.
-Head to the market at Tivoli Gardens for 60+ stalls, a fireworks festival and live performances by the Pixie Band; or make your way to the market at the harbour in Nyhavn to enjoy waterside mulled wine and Danish festive treats.
+The capital of Denmark is home to various markets which feature a vast array of artisanal delights.
+These items include – knitted crafts, rich leather goods and intricate glass ornaments to name a few.
+Head to the market at Tivoli Gardens for 60+ stalls, a fireworks festival and live performances by the Pixie Band.
+Or, make your way to the market at the harbour in Nyhavn to enjoy waterside mulled wine and Danish festive treats.

 Opening hours: Daily 10am – Midnight